Best Software

 Concord

-Pricing: Essential Plan starting at $399/month | Horizon platform pricing not publicly disclosed
+Pricing: $499/month flat, per Concord's published pricing as of August 2026 | Horizon platform pricing not publicly disclosed

 Concord is a contract management platform that has historically focused on simplicity and accessibility.
 In November 2025, the company launched Horizon, a conversational AI-first contract intelligence platform that enables users to query and manage agreements through natural language.